-- Provide handwashing stations with soap and/or hand sanitizer will be made available in all classrooms. - CMP staff will teach students how to wash their hands for 20 seconds, with soap and water, rubbing thoroughly. - Teach students and remind staff to use tissue to wipe their nose and to cough/sneeze into a tissue or their elbow.
+- Provide handwashing stations with soap and/or hand sanitizer will be made available in all classrooms. - CMP staff will teach students how to wash their hands for 20 seconds with soap and water, rubbing thoroughly. - CMP staff will develop a handwashing routine that will allow students and staff to wash their hands at staggered intervals.

-• Have students and staff wash their hands frequently throughout the day, including anytime entering a classroom, before and after eating; after coughing or sneezing; after classes where they handle shared items, and before and after using the restroom.
+• Teach students and remind staff to use tissue to wipe their nose and to cough/sneeze into a tissue or their elbow.

-- Students and staff are provided hand sanitizer when handwashing is not practicable.
+- Have students and staff wash their hands frequently throughout the day, including anytime entering a classroom, before and after eating; after coughing or sneezing; after classes where they handle shared items, and before and after using the restroom. - Students and staff are provided hand sanitizer when handwashing is not practicable.
 Sanitizer must be rubbed into hands until completely dry.
 Note: frequent handwashing is more effective than the use of hand sanitizers. - 60% ethyl alcohol-based hand sanitizers are preferred and should be used when there is the potential of unsupervised use by children.
-CMP will not use isopropyl alcoholbased hand sanitizers or hand sanitizers that may contain methanol which can be hazardous when ingested or absorbed.
+CMP will not use isopropyl alcohol-based hand sanitizers or hand sanitizers that may contain methanol which can be hazardous when ingested or absorbed.